-For a sense of well-executed directness in writing, we will look at examples from a variety of published writers, and we'll experiment with showing versus telling ourselves using in-class writing exercises.
+For a sense of well-executed directness in writing, we will look at examples from such writers as E. M. Forster, Willa Cather, Jane Austen, C.P.
+Snow, and Leo Tolstoy, and we will experiment with showing versus telling in a series of in-class writing exercises.
 By the end of the seminar, participants will have gained a better sense of when to employ these different narrative styles and why.

 Previous Students Say

 - "Inspired Me to Write More"

 - "Inundated with Great Info"